greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/executive-sponsor-program_1_1.md

 ---

-title: "Executive Sponsorship Program"
+title: Executive Sponsorship Program
-description: "The Executive Sponsorship Program aims to grow our relationships with senior-level buyers and champions at our top customers, expand engagement to promote enterprise-wide platform adoption, and take a customer-centric approach to solving our customers' most challenging business problems."
+description: The Executive Sponsorship Program aims to grow our relationships with senior-level buyers and champions at our top customers, expand engagement to promote enterprise-wide platform adoption, and take a customer-centric approach to solving our customers' most challenging business problems.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/executive-sponsor-program_1_1/
+linkTitle: Executive Sponsorship Program
+type: docs
 ---

 The Executive Sponsorship Program aims to grow our relationships with senior-level buyers and champions at our top customers, expand engagement to promote enterprise-wide platform adoption, and take a customer-centric approach to solving our customers' most challenging business problems

 ## Executive Sponsorship Program Vision & Goals